bolutifesoftwareengineer68/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 22 displays all users and their home directories, sorted by users script 23 finds all empty files and directories in the current directory and all sub-directories script 24  lists all the files with a .gif extension in the current directory and all its sub-directories
+script 22 displays all users and their home directories, sorted by users script 23 finds all empty files and directories in the current directory and all sub-directories script 24  lists all the files with a .gif extension in the current directory and all its sub-directories script 25 decodes acrostics that use the first letter of each line